bxparks/acetimec/README.md

 [AceTimeTools](https://github.com/bxparks/AceTimeTools) project.
 For example, the `America/Los_Angeles` time zone is represented by an instance of `AtcZoneInfo` named `kAtcZoneAmerica_Los_Angeles`.
-A pointer to this data structure should be passed into functions which expect a `const struct AtcZoneInfo *` pointer.
+A pointer to this data structure should be passed into functions which expect a `const AtcZoneInfo *` pointer.

 The full list of Zones (and Links) supported by this library is given in the [zonedb/zone_infos.h](src/ace_time_c/zonedb/zone_infos.h) header file, which is